logzio/logz-docs/_source/integrations/metrics-lights.md

 ---

-LightS is a web monitoring solution to check availability and load performance of your web site.
+LightS is a web monitoring solution to check availability and load performance of your website.

-**This solution will be deployed on your AWS account.**

-To learn more on which resources are deployed behind the scenes and to understand the architecture please go to our [repo](https://github.com/logzio/synthetic-monitoring/tree/master/aws)
+To learn more about which resources are deployed behind the scenes and to understand the architecture, please refer to our [GitHub repo](https://github.com/logzio/synthetic-monitoring/tree/master/aws).

+This solution will be deployed directly on your AWS account.
+{:.info-box.note}

 #### Configuration